Crispy and buttery, a Cuban sandwich is so, so good, with succulent homemade pulled pork, deli ham, dill pickles, mustard and Swiss cheese.

 Okay, I won’t lie to you.
 This isn’t a super fast sandwich option.
 The base of a Cuban panini is slow cooked Cuban style pork.
 Yep, it has to marinate all night.
 Yep, it has to cook all day.
 But you know what?
 You can make the pork way ahead.
+You could also use our Instant Pot carnitas recipe (minus the crisping portion), for shorter marinating and cook times.
 It keeps well in the fridge or in the freezer.
-Once you make a batch, you literally can have it on hand for whenever you crave a Cuban panini.
+Once you make a batch of Cuban (Mojo) pork, you literally can have it on hand for whenever you crave a Cuban panini.

 Marinated overnight in a citrus garlic marinade, then slow cooked to tender perfection, Cuban pork is absolutely delicious.
 It’s wonderful in a bowl with rice and beans, wrapped in a tortilla, or on a bun.
 But the real reason to make Cuban pork?
 Yes, the answer is …. for Cuban paninis.

 Get your panini maker heating up.
 If you don’t have one, a George Foreman grill works fine or a heavy skillet.